Sako 75: Technical

-The trigger pull weight is adjustable between 1-2 kg.
+The trigger pull weight is adjustable between 1 and 2 kg.
 The action can be cycled with the safety applied.
 The scope sight in the receiver bridge is a proprietary tapered dovetail rail with variable width (narrow at the rear, wide at the front).
 Proprietary scope rings are available, and aftermarket picatinny rail adapters are also available.
 The entirety of the bolt, including its handle, is milled from a single piece of cast steel.

 The Sako 75 has a push feed mechanism, compared to its successor Sako 85 which has controlled feeding.
 The M75 and M85 also have different types of magazines.

 Receiver lengths

 The receiver was delivered in 6 different lengths depending on the cartridge group, graded with roman numerals from I to V: